-For details on publishing a routing service on ArcGIS Enterprise, see Publish Routing Services utility in ArcGIS Server help.
+For details on publishing a routing service in ArcGIS Enterprise, see Publish Routing Services utility in the ArcGIS Server help.

-For details on using routing services in ArcGIS Pro, see Network Analysis in ArcGIS Pro help.
-For details on using a routing service with the Find Route tool, see About the Find Route tutorial in ArcMap help.
-For details on using routing services in ArcGIS Enterprise portal, see Perform analysis in Portal for ArcGIS help.
+For details on using routing services in ArcGIS Pro, see Work with network analysis layers in the ArcGIS Pro help.
+For details on using a routing service with the Find Route tool, see About the Find Route tutorial in the ArcMap help.
+For details on using routing services in ArcGIS Enterprise portal, see Perform analysis in the Portal for ArcGIS help.

 Geocoding—StreetMap Premium locators provide users the ability to geocode addresses individually or in batch mode.
 These addresses can then be added as stops along a route.
 You can also perform reverse geocoding, which returns the closest address to an input X-Y location.
-StreetMap Premium contains two versions of locators: the classic locators, which have been included for many years now but will be deprecated soon after 2020, and the new locators, which were included in late 2018.
-There is also a new StreetMap Premium offering called the Locator Update, which is available to all StreetMap Premium users.
+StreetMap Premium contains two versions of locators: the classic locators, which have been included for many years now but are being deprecated in 2021, and the new locators, which were included in late 2018.
+There is also a StreetMap Premium offering called the Locator Update, which is available to all StreetMap Premium users.
 The Locator Updates include the most recent new locators for all regions, that match the same HERE data vintage as the most recent release of the ArcGIS Online World Geocoding Service.
 The Locator Updates are also available for download through My Esri.
 For information about the classic versus new locators and the Locator Updates, see the Locators section under Frequently asked questions.

-For details on publishing and using these address locators on ArcGIS Enterprise, see the About publishing services in ArcGIS Server help and Working with address locators and geocoding topics in ArcMap help.
+For details on publishing and using these address locators in ArcGIS Enterprise, see About publishing services in the ArcGIS Server help and Working with address locators and geocoding in the ArcMap help.